-- Weakness of the eyelid muscles or eye nerve problems.
+- The weakness of the eyelid muscles or eye nerve problems.

 - Botox injections.

-People at risk for developing ptosis include those with eye tumors, diabetes, history of stroke, cancer, and neurological disorders.
-Older people are at risk because aging sometimes causes the eye muscles to weaken.
+People at risk for developing ptosis include those with eye tumours, diabetes, history of stroke, cancer, and neurological disorders.
+Older people are at risk because ageing sometimes causes the eye muscles to weaken.

 - Wearing contact lenses can increase the risk of developing ptosis.